 6.1.
 Administration of drugs to aid commission of a felony

-As with NRS 200.408, the Nevada crime of administering drugs to aid in the commission of a felony (NRS 200.405) is a category B felony.
+As with NRS 200.408, administering drugs to aid in the commission of a felony (NRS 200.405) is a category B felony.
 However, the maximum prison sentence is 10 years rather than 20 years.

 6.2.
 Drug possession

-Like it sounds, the Nevada offense of drug possession (NRS 453.336) is when a person owns or possesses illegal drugs for their personal use.
+Like it sounds, drug possession (NRS 453.336) is when a person owns or possesses illegal drugs for their personal use.
 The sentence turn on the schedule of drug and the defendant’s criminal history.

 Call a Nevada criminal defense attorney…